ironbee/ironbee/clipp/clipp.md

 appropriate number (based on Content-Length) or @s.
 This is useful for input sources that lack bodies or for sanitizing sensitive bodies.

+**@ironbee**:*config*:*behavior*

+Run IronBee as a modifier.
+By default, this behaves as the consumer except as a modifier, i.e., there can be later components.

+*behavior* is optional and can be `allow` or `block` with `allow` as the default.
+If set to `block`, then inputs are blocked (prevented from continuing) by default.

+In addition to the above, IronBee rules can use the `clipp` action to control
+clipp:

+- `clipp:allow` -- Override behavior, allowing input to continue on.
+- `clipp:block` -- Override behavior, preventing input from continuing.
+- `clipp:break` -- Abort current chain, moving on to next chain.

 Consumers
 ---------